 Add a hardware controller and you've got a setup that feels great and will enable you to do anything that was possible using an old-school setup and a whole lot more.

-We drew up a shortlist and asked you to vote.
-Click through the gallery to view the results as we present the 10 best DJ software applications in the world today.
+Click through the gallery to discover what we consider to be the best DJ software applications in the world today.

 Over a decade on from its launch, Traktor Pro is pretty much the gold standard of digital DJing.
 While some of its rivals may do certain things better, no application can match Traktor for all-round flexibility and reliability.